samsoncsyu7777/samson-react-native-educational-app/README.md

 - Default Encoding

 ## Webapp Instructions

 ### List Screen
+- When loading the app, the user should be redirected to the `list screen`
 - With the response that you receive from the API, you are to create a `scrollable list` of all the questions.
 - The questions are divided based on their difficulty: `easy, medium & hard`
-- The box displays the `category` of the question
+- The question box displays the `category` of the question
-- When clicking a box, it should `redirect the user to a new screen`
+- When clicking a box, it should `redirect the user to the question screen`

 ### Question Screen
-- In that new screen, it displays the `question` and the `choices`.
+- It displays the `question` and the `choices`.
 It is possible that the question can have 2, 3 or 4 multiple choices.
 In the case of an `odd number` of choices, make sure the
-`box size remains the same`, in other words, the third choice should `not fill the width of 2 boxes`
+`box size remains the same`, in other words, the third choice should `not fill the 2 boxes`
-- That new screen will `display the question along with the choices`
-- When clicking on a choice, the box should `change color`
+- When clicking on a choice, the box should `change background color`.
+If its correct = green, incorrect = red.
+When selecting a new box, the `other boxes' background color should return to the default color (white)`

+### Color Cods
+Use these codes for the colors displayed on the mockup
+- Blue: #0e0fe0
+- Green: #009D40
+- Orange : #FF570D
+- Grey: #f4f3f1

+### Packages
+You will use the following packages to fullfill the requiremets
+- [Axios](https://github.com/axios/axios) for making API calls
+- [React Navigation](https://reactnavigation.org/docs/navigating) to move between screens

+***These packages are already added to the `lock` and `package.json` files***

 # Mockups
-## There is a live video demo of the app located in the `public` folder so make sure to take a look at that to understand the exact behavior
+## There is a live video demo of the app located in the `public` folder!
+Make sure to take a look at that to understand the exact behavior!
 ![alt text](./public/mock-home-default.PNG)
 ![alt text](./public/mock-home-scroll.PNG)
 ![alt text](./public/mock-default-question.PNG)